project-zot/project-zot.github.io/docs/articles/authn-authz.md

 }
 ```

-The `failDelay` attribute specifies a waiting time, in seconds, before `zot` sends a failure notification to an authenticating user who has been denied access.
+The `failDelay` attribute specifies a waiting time, in seconds, before zot sends a failure notification to an authenticating user who has been denied access.

 ## Server-side authentication

-You can implement server-side authentication for `zot` using `htpasswd` or LDAP or both.
+You can implement server-side authentication for zot using `htpasswd` or LDAP or both.

-> **Note:**
+> :pencil2:
 > When both `htpasswd` and LDAP configuration are specified, LDAP authentication is given preference.
 Because `htpasswd` authentication is strictly local and requires no remote service, `htpasswd` serves as a fail-safe authentication mechanism should LDAP become unavailable.

 ### LDAP

-`zot` supports integration with an LDAP-based authentication service such as Microsoft Windows Active Directory (AD).
-Enable and configure LDAP authentication in the `zot` configuration file, as shown in the following example.
+zot supports integration with an LDAP-based authentication service such as Microsoft Windows Active Directory (AD).
+Enable and configure LDAP authentication in the zot configuration file, as shown in the following example.

 ``` json
 "http": {